its-darsh/bars-and-widgets-list/README.md

 # Linux/Unix bars and widgets projects
-**TD;DR**: This is a repo that contains a list of *Nix projects for creating widgets and bars so you _as a new ricer_ be able to easily select the best way for you to create your bar and widgets!
+**TD;DR**: this repository contains a list of projects designed for *Nix (Linux/Unix-like) operating systems, which are made to help you create desktop widgets and/or status bars
 # Widgets And Bars
-a list of projects that made to create widgets (including bars)
+a list of projects made to create desktop widgets (including status bars)
 | Project | Description | Made-with | Configured-in | Platform |
 | --- | --- | --- | --- | --- |
 | [eww](https://github.com/elkowar/eww) | ElKowars wacky widgets | Rust | Custom | Wayland and X11 |